laravel/octane/README.md

 });
 ```

+The global `config` will always return the latest version of the configuration repository and is therefore safe to use within your application.

 ### General Memory Leaks

 Remember, Octane keeps your application in memory between requests; therefore, adding data to a statically maintained array will result in a memory leak.
 For example, the following controller has a memory leak since each request to the application will continue to add data to the static `$data` array: